ProjectAlita/projectalita.github.io/docs/creating-prompts.md

 2. Type in <https://alita.lab.epam.com> in the address bar.
 3. Provide your EPAM account to login. **Note**: No need for registration.
 4. After successful login, you are navigated to the **Prompts** menu.
-5. Once you have access, navigate to **Discover→My Library** menu, where you will be able to create prompts and collections. **Note:** If you are logging in for the first time into Alita, wait for 5 minutes to allow private project initialization to be completed before creating prompts.
+5. Once you have access, navigate to **Discover→My Library** menu, where you will be able to create prompts and collections. **Note:** If you are logging in for the first time into ELITEA, wait for 5 minutes to allow private project initialization to be completed before creating prompts.

-**Note**: You need to enable Epam VPN to access Alita.
+**Note**: You need to enable Epam VPN to access ELITEA.

 ![Main Interface](img/Main Interface.png)